-- (a) Employers covered by the FMLA are required to grant leave to eligible employees for one (1) or more of the following reasons: - (1) Upon the birth of a son or daughter of the employee, and to care for the newborn child; - (2) Upon the placement of a son or daughter with the employee for adoption or foster care, and to care for the newly placed child; - (3) In order to care for [the spouse, or a son or daughter or parent] a family member of the employee [or parent of the employee's spouse], if such [spouse, son, daughter, parent or parent of the employee's spouse] family member has a serious health condition; [or] - (4) Because of a serious health condition of the employee[.]; - (5) In order to serve as an organ or bone marrow donor; - (6) Because of any qualifying exigency as described in section 31-51qq-49 of the Regulations of Connecticut State Agencies, as determined in regulations adopted by the United States Secretary of Labor, arising out of the fact that the employee's spouse, son, daughter or parent is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces; or - (7) To care for a covered servicemember, as defined in section 31-51qq-50(a)(1) of the Regulations of Connecticut State Agencies, with a serious injury or illness, if the employee is the spouse, son, daughter, parent, or next of kin of the covered servicemember. - (b) The right to take leave under the FMLA applies equally to male and female employees.
-A father, as well as a mother, can take family leave for the birth, placement for adoption or foster care, or care of a child. - (c) Circumstances may require that the FMLA leave begin before the actual date of birth of a child.
+(a) Employers covered by the FMLA are required to grant leave to eligible employees for one (1) or more of the following reasons:

+(1) Upon the birth of a son or daughter of the employee, and to care for the newborn child;

+(2) Upon the placement of a son or daughter with the employee for adoption or foster care, and to care for the newly placed child;

+(3) In order to care for [the spouse, or a son or daughter or parent] a family member of the employee [or parent of the employee's spouse], if such [spouse, son, daughter, parent or parent of the employee's spouse] family member has a serious health condition; [or]

+(4) Because of a serious health condition of the employee[.];

+(5) In order to serve as an organ or bone marrow donor;

+(6) Because of any qualifying exigency, as described in section 31-51qq-49 of the Regulations of Connecticut State Agencies, arising out of the fact that the employee's spouse, son, daughter or parent is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces; or

+(7) To care for a covered servicemember, as defined in section 31-51qq-50(a)(1) of the Regulations of Connecticut State Agencies, if the employee is the spouse, son, daughter, parent, or next of kin of the covered servicemember.

+(b) The right to take leave under the FMLA applies equally to male and female employees.
+A father, as well as a mother, can take family leave for the birth, placement for adoption or foster care, or care of a child.

+(c) Circumstances may require that the FMLA leave begin before the actual date of birth of a child.
 An expectant mother may take FMLA leave pursuant to [subdivision (4) of] subsection (a)(4) of this section before the birth of the child for prenatal care or if her condition makes her unable to work.